 - For the adverse scenario, the projected OCI impact before tax shall be reported on the market risk summary template (CSV_MR_SUM).
 A positive value corresponds to a net gain arising from defined benefit pension assets and liabilities, while a negative value corresponds to a loss.
 Banks are required to describe in the explanatory note the approach followed to obtain the gain/loss on defined benefit pension assets and liabilities. - In addition, banks are required to provide the net defined benefit pension assets as per Article 4(109) of the CRR at the reference date and the projected change of this item under the adverse scenario. - No netting between the OCI impact and the change in pension assets shall be assumed in the reporting of the impact on CSV_MR_SUM.
-Effects arising, e.g. from offsetting OCI gains by increases in deductions, are calculated in CSV_CAP. - Tax assumptions are applied on the capital template CSV_CAP in line with section 6.4.4. - 511.
+Effects arising, e.g. from offsetting OCI gains by increases in deductions, are calculated in CSV_CAP. - Tax assumptions are applied on the capital template CSV CAP in line with section 6.4.4. - 512.
 AT1 and Tier 2 instruments eligible as regulatory capital under the CRR/CRD provisions and that convert into CET1 or are written down upon a trigger event are reported as a separate memorandum item if the conversion trigger is above the bank's CET1 ratio in the adverse scenario.
-However, the resulting impact in CET1 capital is not taken into account for the computation of capital ratios. - 512.
-Banks are required to deduct to CET1 capital the expected impact of the application of Regulation (EU) No 2019/630 amending Regulation (EU) No 575/2013 as regards minimum loss coverage for non-performing exposures ("NPL calendar").
-Upon request from the competent authority, the table in Annex VIII shall be filled in and included in the explanatory note.
+However, the resulting impact in CET1 capital is not taken into account for the computation of capital ratios. - 513.
+Banks are required to deduct from CET1 capital the expected impact of the application of Regulation (EU) No 2019/630 amending Regulation (EU) No 575/2013 as regards minimum loss coverage for non-performing exposures ("NPL calendar").
+Upon request from the competent authority, the table in Annex VIII shall be filled in and included in the explanatory note. - 514.
+In the scope of the minimum coverage described in paragraph 513 shall be the loans that were originated between 26 April 2019 and 31 December 2019 or replacedduring the stress test horizon to comply with the static balance-sheet assumption (henceforward 'newly originated loans') and are subsequently classified as S3.
+For newly originated loans that are classified as S3 not later than 31 December 2019, unsecured loans will be subject to a minimum coverage of 35% by end-2021 (third year as NPE) and 100% by end-2022 (fourth year as NPE) whereas secured loans will be subject to a minimum coverage of 25% by end-2022 (fourth year as NPE).
+Banks shall calculate the part of the newly originated loans that will become S3 during the first year of the projection in line with the estimated transition rates (TR1-3 or TR2-3).
+For newly originated loans that will become S3 during the first year of the projection, unsecured loans will be subject to a minimum coverage of 35% by end-2022 (third year as NPE).
+No forbearance measures shall be assumed during the stress test horizon.